Frequently Asked Questions

 Q: I have some questions about the application.
 What should I do?

 A: Every application period we offer the BSN Applicant Workshop to assist students with the completion of the application process, review the timeline and discuss interview format.
-The fall 2014 BSN Applicant workshop will be held on Monday, November 18th at 4:30pm in Yeager A112.
+The Spring 2015 BSN Applicant workshop will be held on Tuesday, April 22nd at 4:00pm in Yeager A112.
 No RSVP is required.
 It will be very helpful if you created a NursingCAS account prior to the workshop.
 Bring your smart device.

-A second Workshop will be held Thursday, January 16th at 4:30pm in Yeager A110.
+A second Workshop will be held in June.
+The date will be posted soon.
 It is the same information at each workshop.
 Attendance is not required however highly recommended.
 No RSVP required.

 Q: Which entrance exam is required?

 A: We require that all students applying to the CBU School of Nursing take an entrance exam.
 As of September 1, 2013 we will be using only the RN Pre-Entrance Exam (PAX) Third Edition administered by the National League for Nursing (NLN).
 The PAX test measures your verbal, mathematics and science ability.
 We no longer require the TEAS exam only the PAX exam.
 You may not substitute a prior TEAS exam for the PAX exam.

 Q: What is the minimum PAX score I need to be eligible to apply to the School of Nursing?